benjamind10/pizza-hunt/README.md

 # pizza-hunt

-An online social platform to share different views, ideas and recipes of Pizza
+An online social platform to share different views, ideas and recipes of Pizzaa